simap/pixelblaze/README.expressions.md

 Read a pin state, returns 1.0 if the pin is `HIGH`, 0.0 for `LOW` otherwise.

 #### touchRead(`pin`)
 Detect touch and proximity on a pin using capacitive sensing techniques.
 Returns a value between 0.0 and 1.0 depending on how much capacitance is detected on the pin.
+You can also specify one of these constants: T0, T2, T4, T6, T7.

 # Expansion Board